 9:55 to 10:05 a.m.
 The Importance of Attention in the Media Industry

 10:05 to 10:45 a.m.
 TV Roundtable – Reinventing the Network

 Today’s networks – ad-supported and subscription – are in full-blown reinvention mode.
 To combat this change, networks are allocating significant funds for original programming, lightening ad loads and disrupting traditional TV bundles to retain viewership.
 Networks are defining the programming to advertising ratio while exploring the benefits of original vs acquired programming.
 In this panel, network titans converge to debate growing the TV industry in this fractured landscape.

 Cynthia Littleton, Managing Editor, TV, Variety

 Charlie Collier, President, AMC Networks

 Kathleen Finch, Chief Lifestyle Brand Officer, Discovery Communications (HGTV, Food Network, TLC, Discovery Life, among others)

 Jason Kassin, CEO, FilmTrack

 Marketers have quite the challenge – to create messaging that engages the masses and holds influence for days, weeks and months after viewing.
 What are the latest strategies to entice a target audience toward a product, service or entertainment project?
-What are the latest trends in brand storytelling that scale?
-How are AR, AI advancing campaigns?
+What are the latest scalable trends in brand storytelling?
+How are AR and AI advancing campaigns?
 How have changes in social media platforms impacted marketing tactics?
 Progressive marketers share their stories.